Frequently Asked Questions

 Why should I choose a Credit Counseling Agency over a Debt Settlement Company?

 The Consumer Financial Protection Bureau offers a very useful, independent comparison of the two service types.
 Go to their website at consumerfinance.gov and enter "credit counselor versus debt settlement" in their search field to get some insightful links.
+Briefly, however, know that debt settlement (which is settling a debt for less than what is owed) can greatly hurt your credit, and the IRS typically will tax forgiven debt of $600 or more, treating it as earned income.

 What will the Debt Management Program (DMP) do to my credit?